vegaprotocol/documentation/docs/howto/wallet.md

 The Vega Wallet software can store many wallets, and each wallet can store many key pairs.

-Common actions for a wallet include; **logging in**, **retrieving a key pair** and **signing transactions** (such as an order submission).
-There are several useful how-to guides below that will help with management of keys and signing.
+Common actions for a wallet include; **connecting to a wallet**, **retrieving a public key** and **signing transactions** (such as an order submission).
+There are several how-to guides below that will help with management of keys and signing.

-## Logging in to an existing wallet
+## Connecting to an existing wallet

-Connect to a Vega Wallet server and log in.
-This can be either a hosted wallet, one you run yourself locally or stored in the cloud.
+Start a Vega Wallet server and connect to an existing wallet.
+This can be either a hosted wallet, or one you run yourself locally or stored in the cloud.
 The resulting `token` will be used to authenticate with the wallet for other actions (such as signing):

 <GitPod />